adamakhtar/hightower/README.md

 ###Configuring Hightower###

-In the initializer file you will want to change a few of the first default settings.
+In the initializer file you will want to change a few of the default settings.

 **1) Your User class**